Mayor & Council

 Virtual Council Meetings

 Due to the pandemic the Council Meetings will be conducted virtually.
 You can participate via the zoom app on your phone, tablet or personal computer using the free Zoom app.
-You will need to download it before the meeting to join in time; once it is downloaded, please access the following to take part:
+You will need to download it before the meeting to join in time; once it is downloaded, please access the following to take part.
+The meeting ID will be displayed on the agenda:

 If you need to speak on an item on the agenda you can click the "Raise Hand" button to be recognized by the host.